 BECK ANXIETY INVENTORY

 The BAI consists of 21 items.
 It was developed in 1988 and a revised manual was published in 1993 with some changes in scoring.
-The BAI scores are classified as minimal anxiety (0 to 7), mild anxiety (8 to 15), moderate anxiety (16 to 25), and severe anxiety (30 to 63).
+The BAI scores are classified as minimal anxiety, mild anxiety, moderate anxiety, and severe anxiety.
 When the BAI first came out, it demonstrated good reliability and validity on two separate studies.

 BECK DEPRESSION SCALE